 Using this process allows you to extend your stay in Vietnam without any limits.
 Many expat live in Vietnam for years using this option so it may be a good one to consider.

 Permanent retirement visa in 2019 and 2020 through a company creation

 In 2019, there is a way to get a permanent residency permit that allows foreigners to live in Vietnam from one to three years.
 The process is through the creation of a local Vietnamese company.
-Opening a company in Vietnam can be tricky and implies requirements if you want to be the self foreign owner.
+Opening a company in Vietnam can be tricky and implies requirements if you want to be the business owner.
 The recommended option would be to involve a friend who is Vietnamese and can simplify the paperwork to create and maintain the entity.

 Having a running company in Vietnam will allows you :

 - Open a business (hotel, restaurant, guesthouse …) if you want to contribute to the society and spend time during your retirement in Vietnam.

 - Obtain a permanent residency permit that you can use as a permanent replacement of the usual visa.
 Once gained, you won’t need to leave the country every 3 to 6 months and will be able to stay up to 3 years.